- Parents First Call

-The State House is located on the top of Boston's Beacon Hill, near the Boston Common and the Park Street T station.
-Click the "B" below for customized directions, whether driving or taking public transportation.
+The Massachusetts State House is located on the top of Beacon Hill in Boston, at the corner of Bowdoin & Beacon streets and near the Boston Common.
+Click the "B" below for customized directions.

 Completed in 1798, the Massachusetts State House is the oldest building on Beacon Hill and arguably the city’s most magnificent.
 (Its dome dominated the Boston skyline until the advent of the skyscraper.)